-- Make sure they ask simple questions such as "what's included in the rent?"
+Make sure they ask simple questions such as "what's included in the rent?"
 Utilities, such as hydro and water, are not always included.
 It is also beneficial to know if amenities are included, such as a washer, dryer, microwave, AC, pool, etc.

 Is a deposit required?

-Should my kid have a co-tenancy agreement?
+Should there be a co-tenancy agreement?